New Zealand Student Visa | Student Visa for Studies in New Zealand

 Applying for a Student Visa may seem like a complicated process, how ever once the Student Visa has been attained a stay in New Zealand is a very rewarding and exciting experience.

-Study in New Zealand - Student Visa Health Requirements
+New Zealand Student Visa Health Requirements

-When you apply for your visa or permit we need to be assured that you and any family members with you are healthy.
 We make this requirement to safeguard the well being of New Zealanders and to avoid placing a burden on the country’s health and social services.
 We also want to ensure that people entering New Zealand are fit for the purpose they have come here for.

 Generally, the New Zealand Immigration Service will decline your application for a visa or permit if: